irfanhakim-as/mango/README.md

 ### Commands

-Django management commands act as a way to customise or add additional commands that can be used with the application.
+Django management commands act as a way to customise or add additional commands that can be used to perform certain tasks while the application is running.

 By default, Mango's `commands` module contains the following commands: